RedstoneRuler/Redstone-Engine/README.md

 A modification of Friday Night Funkin's engine full of random features that I thought might be cool, developed as a way of learning HaxeFlixel.
 ## Please note
 This engine is a buggy, outdated nightmare full of terrible code and poorly thought-out mechanics.
 I am most likely not coming back to this anytime soon.
-The rest of the README below is outdated and likely inaccurate due to age.
+The rest of the README below is outdated and likely inaccurate, either due to age or me exaggerating.
 ## Features
 - Lower latency
 - Randomized charts